Shahi Jama Masjid: Claims of converted Hindu temple

 Perspective view of the mosque at Sambhal, Uttar Pradesh; March 1789.

 Abul Fazl, the court chronicler of emperor Akbar, recorded in A'in-i-Akbari that Sambhal had a temple called Hari Mandal (Vishnu temple).
 The tenth of avatar of Vishnu, called Kalki, was believed to appear among the descendants of the Brahmin priest of that temple.
 Other scholars of Mughal court have also written about the temple, using names such as Har Mandir, and Har Mandil.
 These narrations are in line with Hindu religious texts.
-(Note: The Hindu texts however provide little detail about the location of Śaṃbala, with the exception of Kalki Purana, which is of a recent vitage.
+(Note: The Hindu texts however provide little detail about the location of Śaṃbala, with the exception of Kalki Purana, which is of a recent vintage.
 From at least the 11th century, the present day Sambhal became a place of pilgrimage with texts such as Tīrtha-pratyāmnāyāḥ mentioning it as a muktikṣetra, a place of salvation.)

 In 1745, Ānand Rām Mukhliṣ, a Hindu scholar and official of the Mughal court, toured Sambhal and recorded the claim that Hari Mandal had been converted into a mosque.
 He recounted a line from Sikh Dasam Granth to identify the context of the temple: